Jonathan Rea: MotoGP World Championship

 Rea made his MotoGP debut in 2012, replacing the injured Casey Stoner for the Repsol Honda team.
-He finished 8th in the San Marino race, held at Misano in Italy, and 7th at Motorland Aragon in Spain, before returning to World Superbike duties.
+He finished eighth in the San Marino race, held at Misano in Italy, and seventh at Motorland Aragon in Spain, before returning to World Superbike duties.

 Retirement and return to Honda

 In August 2025, Rea announced his retirement from full-time racing.
 His final season was with Yamaha, although a knee injury ruled him out of his last race that October.

-In 2026, Rea will return to Honda as a test rider and will also compete in selected Endurance World Championship events.
+In 2026, Rea would return to Honda as a test rider and would also compete in selected Endurance World Championship events.
 He described the move as a "full-circle moment".

 Personal life

 Rea's family background lies in motorcycle road racing.
 His father, Johnny, competed at the Isle of Man TT and took his sole victory during the 1989 Junior TT race.
 His grandfather, John, sponsored Joey Dunlop.

 Rea married Tatiana Weston, an Australian known as 'Tarsh' (whom he met when she worked promoting UK-based superbike team Honda Racing) at a 2012 ceremony in the Lake District.

 Rea was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours, for services to motorcycle racing.

-He was nominated for the 2017 BBC Sports Personality of the Year Award, finishing in second place.
+Rea was nominated for the 2017 BBC Sports Personality of the Year Award, finishing in second place.

 Queen's University Belfast conferred an honorary doctorate on Rea during December 2019.

 In 2021, Rea obtained his UK motorcycle licence for solo road machines by undertaking a course in his native Northern Ireland having passed with no minors and having the driving instructor pass him a laurel and bottle of champagne for his achievements.

-He was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, also for services to motorcycle racing.
+Rea was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, also for services to motorcycle racing.